 For those of us who have been involved in 1031 Exchange Transactions, we know that Theory and Practice are two different animals.
 Not in the legal sense.
 I´m talking about logistics and hard work.

-Having said that, REX roadmap contemplates several stages.
+Having said that, imbrex roadmap contemplates several stages.
 In my understanding, the chronological order represents the level of friction.
 From less to more, starting from the MLS at level one.
 Wise and realistic.

-I´d take the video REX Three Phase Approach 3/3 to make my point in their own words.
+I’d take their video Three Phase Approach 3/3 to make my point in their own words.

 “…So, we started to look at this from a regulation point of view.
 We´ve spent a lot of time on the accounting side of things, both for tokenized ownership and also our listing service and the economics there are involved with that.
 We worked with several accounting firms and several law firms mostly in the US.
 And with tokenized ownership, even crypto in general, we found some very cool things you can do including doing a 1031 Exchange between currencies.
 Basically, raising funds for a Real Estate project in Ether and instead of having a 45% tax consequence, like there is in the US right now, you would basically 1031 that crypto asset into something like BTC and you can temporally avoid that large tax.
 Now, there´s a lot of more going into right now; I can make a whole video on that … “